ayato-tk/dashx360/readme.md

-# DashX360 V1.2 Source Code
+# DashX360, an Xbox 360 Metro Dashboard for Windows

-DashX360 is a fan-made Windows recreation of the Xbox 360 Metro dashboard, with tile navigation, controller support, Guide overlays, local profile data, custom themes, boot media, and dashboard audio cues.
+The first fanmade recreation of the Xbox 360 metro dashboard experience for Windows with tile navigation, controller support, Guide overlays, local profile data, custom themes, boot media, and dashboard audio cues.

+If you like my work, feel free to donate to my ko-fi! however money will never be needed to use this! https://Ko-fi.com/zivvoz

 Original app credit: ZivvoZ
 https://youtube.com/@zivvoz

-## Source Status

-This repository contains the DashX360 V1.2 public source tree.
-Unlike the earlier V1.1 recovered source snapshot, this version uses the normal WPF source layout with `.xaml` views, `.cs` code-behind, services, models, view models, and supporting assets.

-Local build output, logs, user data, machine-specific settings, and private configuration files are ignored by git.

 ## Features